 How To Highlight Duplicates in Google Sheets

-Microsoft Excel has occupied the high ground of the spreadsheet wars for many years.
-Business and home users alike relied on Excel to organize and analyze their data.
+Microsoft Excel has dominated the spreadsheet market for many years.
+Business and home users both rely on Excel to organize and analyze their data.
 Whether for check lists, budgets and financial records, graphs, or any other type of dataset, Excel makes it easy to organize your information.
 There were alternatives at lower prices, and even in some cases for free—but if you wanted the most powerful spreadsheet program imaginable, you’d want to use Microsoft Excel.

 In 2006, however, another alternative began to take form.
-That’s the year that Google began to work on their own web-based office suite for text, spreadsheets, and presentations.
-The development process continued for years, until, finally, Google Sheets was able to match some of the power of Excel without costing its users hundreds of dollars to purchase – in fact, it’s completely free.
+That’s when Google rolled out Sheets, as part of its web-based office suite for text, spreadsheets, and presentations.
+The development process continued for years, and now Sheets – while still not a pound-for-pound match for Excel – has a large percentage of Excel’s standard functionality.
+Sheets doesn’t cost its users hundreds of dollars to purchase – in fact, it’s completely free.
 While it isn’t a perfect product, anyone looking for a solid, consumer-level spreadsheet tool really doesn’t have to look farther than Google Sheets.
 Sheets cannot do everything that Excel can do, but odds are you don’t actually need it to do everything Excel can do.
 If Sheets does everything you need it to do, then you don’t need to buy Excel.